Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 This entity is conscious.
 Still conscious.
 After cycles, maybe stellar rotations trapped in crystal, some part of it is still aware.

-And I just flooded it with raw dark energy.
+And I just flooded it with raw, uncontrolled energy.

 "Oh, void.
 Oh void oh void oh—"